 This is a very simple method to helping the lymphatic system.
-Before showering, use a natural bristle brush to brush your dry skin in circular motions upward from the feet to the torso and then from the fingers to the chest.
+Before showering, use a natural bristle brush like this one to brush your dry skin in circular motions upward from the feet to the torso and then from the fingers to the chest.
 You will want to work in the same direction as your lymph flows which is towards the heart.
 Dry skin brushing helps to increase the circulation to the skin so it helps your body discharge metabolic waste.
 It also helps your skin to breathe because it removes dead skin cells as well as opening clogged pores.
 Check out more on skin brushing in this article.

 Who doesn’t like a good massage (whether from a professional or with a tool like this)?
 I think the way to benefit most from massage is to get it done at a chiropractor’s office.
 You can go in for a chiropractic adjustment and then get a nice relaxing massage.
 Both of these methods help to keep the lymph system working properly.
 Most chiropractors take insurance, so you would only spend a small amount of money to get these services done!
 Some massage therapists even offer specific lymphatic drainage massages.

 Along with massage, things like this infrared heating pad can be very helpful for stimulating better circulation.